-This painting attempts to capture not only this historical moment in LDS theology, but also to convey through the expressions of Benjamin and Melissa Johnson that soul stirring truth of eternal marriage that touches the depths of human love and devotion.
+This painting attempts to capture not only this historical moment, but also to convey through the expressions of Benjamin and Melissa Johnson that soul-stirring truth of eternal marriage that touches the depths of human love and devotion.